ReidLichi/scrimmageQA/TESTPLAN.md/TESTPLAN.md

 ## Version Control Center

 ### General Catalog Settings
+    Ensure that a user is able to configure the general version settings
 Verify:
 - [ ] Tracking codes update in the Dynalog
 - [ ] Language updates in the Dynalog